Wednesday, October 26, 2016

 I actually ran into Gene Larkin about a year ago at the airport while I was at work.
 We greeted each other with about the same enthusiasm as we did after game 7 in 1991.
 He still recalls that feeling and so do I.

-I got into my car and rolling the windows down an opened up the sunroof to attempt to clear out some to the champagne and cigar smell which had permeated my uniform.
-Nearly every local FM station was playing "We Are The Champions" by Queen and it was blaring on the stereo of my 1989 Hyundai Excel.
+I got into my 1989 Hyundai Excel, rolled the windows down an opened up the sunroof to attempt to clear out some to the champagne and cigar smell which had permeated my uniform.
+Nearly every local FM station was playing "We Are The Champions" by Queen and it was blaring on the stereo.

 The dateline on the Star Tribune was Monday, October 28, 1991.
 It was now my 30th birthday.